lionelsaxer/Jobs_Data_Analysis_Project/README.md

 | Data Scientist | tensorflow    | 483          | 141164                |
 | Data Scientist | scikit-learn  | 302          | 140625                |

+**Insights**:
+- In addition to Python, cloud computing skills such as Snowflake, AWS, and Azure are important skills to learn as Business Analysts and Data Analysts.
+- For Data Scientists, Python libraries for Machine Learning such as Pytorch, Tensorflow, and Scikit-Learn are significant skills to learn.

 # What I learned
 # Conclusions